 - Airbag injuries

-If a car is smaller or the truck overturns on top of a car, injuries may be catastrophic or fatal.
+If a car is smaller or the truck overturns on top of the car, there could be catastrophic injuries or fatalities.

 Contact One of Our Knowledgeable Clare Truck Accident Lawyers Today

-Our experienced attorneys are committed to helping you obtain compensation from the parties at fault for your accident, if we find you have a case.
+Our experienced attorneys are expert truck accident lawyers.
+We are committed to helping truck accident victims obtain compensation from the parties at fault for your accident if we find you have a case.
 Over more than 30 years, we have obtained more than $500 million in compensation for our clients.

 We have represented thousands of injured victims in Clare and throughout Michigan, and we are committed to aggressively pursuing the benefits and compensation you need.
 Read testimonials from other satisfied clients who used our services.

 At Jay Trucks and Associates, we charge zero upfront fees and only get paid if we are successful in obtaining compensation for you.
-The initial consultation is also free and there is no obligation to take legal action.
+Call today for a free consultation.
+You are under no obligation to take legal action.

 Free consultation.
 No upfront fees.
 (800) 762-8623.